F32Organization/Faithful32-1.12.2/MODLIST.md

 ThaumicJEI | Finished | thaumicjei
 The One Probe | Textures from 1.10 | theoneprobe
-Thermal Cultivation | Not Implemented | thermalcultivation Thermal Dynamics | Textures from 1.7 | thermaldynamics
-Thermal Expansion | In Progress | thermalexpansion Thermal Foundation | In Progress | thermalfoundation ThutCore | Not Implemeted | thutcore
+Thermal Cultivation | Not Implemented | thermalcultivation Thermal Dynamics | In Progress | thermaldynamics Thermal Expansion | In Progress | thermalexpansion Thermal Foundation | In Progress | thermalfoundation Thermal Innovation | Not Implemented | thermalinnovation ThutCore | Not Implemeted | thutcore
 ThutTech | Not Implemented | thuttech
 Tiny Progression | In Progress | tp